cyberrangecz/docs/docs/user-guide-advanced/sandboxes/topology-definition.md

 * Two hosts.
 The host server will not be visible in the topology.
 * Two routers.
 * Two networks.
 Only one is user-accessible and therefore connected to the UAN node.
-* One group, which contains only two nodes accessible by the user.
+* One group, which contains two nodes.

 ```yaml
 provider: OpenStack